-It is important that the harvester frame, in the digging position, runs as level as possible, front to back and side to side (see figure 13).
+It is important that the harvester frame, in the digging position, runs as level as possible, front to back and side to side (see Figure 12) while in the digging position.

-FIGURE 13 - MACHINE LEVELING
+FIGURE 12 - MACHINE LEVELING

 For harvesters equipped with a third carrier strut, it is recommended to raise the spindle support bracket one hole on the center strut.
-This is needed to prevent the harvester from pivoting on the center strut and affecting the lifter wheel depth.
+This is needed to prevent the harvester from pivoting on the center strut and affecting the lifter wheel penetration depth.

-To level machine on left side, move spindle support bracket (A) (see figure 14) up or down on oscillating struts.
-To level machine on right side, use 3⁄4" spacers (B) provided to raise or lower machine as required (see figure 15).
+To level machine on left side, move spindle support bracket (A) (see Figure 13) up or down on oscillating struts.
+To level machine on right side, use 3/4" spacers (B) provided to raise or lower machine as required (see Figure 14).

-FIGURE 14 - OSCILLATING CARRIER WHEEL
+FIGURE 13 - OSCILLATING CARRIER WHEEL

-FIGURE 15 - WALKING BEAM CARRIER WHEELS
+FIGURE 14 - WALKING BEAM CARRIER WHEELS

-Set the front hitch of harvester (see figure 16) so maximum lift for transport is maintained and still allows lowering into ground as far as necessary.
+Set the front hitch of harvester (see Figure 15) so maximum lift for transport is maintained and still allows lowering into ground as far as necessary.
 Move the bolt-on hitch (A) to best position.

-FIGURE 16 - FRONT HITCH ADJUSTMENT
+FIGURE 15 - FRONT HITCH ADJUSTMENT

-For steerable wheel adjustment, move entire strut up or down on both sides (see figure 11, page 12 for instructions).
+For steerable wheel adjustment, move entire strut up or down as required (see Figure 10, page 11 for instructions).